brianloveswords/bjb.dev/src/pages/log/20220217-crashing-with-astro.md

 [^wasm]: I also manually found a 4th way of getting the compiler to blow up that is _mostly_ based on file size, but it does require having some of the bytes be in a frontmatter section.
 That one triggers an entirely different error path having to do with WASM, `null function or function signature mismatch`.

 There are three distinct types[^wasm] of 💣💥 that occur in four different ranges.
-The first three ranges are all 16 bytes wide, and the last range is 80 bytes wide, which are round powers of 2 that makes my computer brain feel nice, but I am not sure why the errors appear at those specific offsets.
+The first three ranges are all 16 bytes wide, and the last range is 80 bytes wide, which are numbers that makes my computer brain feel nice, but I am not sure why the errors appear at those specific offsets.

 It's possible there's something going on in 16 byte chunks.
 Looking at the last good byte before the offsets, `[2912, 2928, 2976, 3024]`, those are all divisible by 16, so the next byte which is the one that starts causing the failure would be the start of a new chunk.
 This could absolutely be a coincidence, though.